Trees come down… it’s just a matter of time…

 For example, if you’re removing the stump of a pine tree, you’re going to have a much easier job than if you were removing a stump from a deciduous tree.

 Why?
 Pine stumps tend to have wider roots, but they are also more shallow and flat.
-They won’t run as deep as the roots from other trees.
+They won’t run as deep as the roots of other trees.

 If you have quite a few stumps to remove, you may want to consider one of the more expensive- but faster – methods on this list, like renting a stump grinder or hiring a professional.

 You may spend a bit more money, but you won’t be stuck digging out stumps for the next ten years of your life, either.

 1) Soften It, and Let it Rot With Chemicals

 You can soften a tree’s stump and let it rot by using some chemicals.
 To do this, you will need a drill, potassium nitrate, and a chainsaw.